List of Marvel Comics characters: C: Copycat

-Copycat (Vanessa Carlysle) is a character in American comic books published by Marvel Comics.
+Copycat (Vanessa Carlysle) is a character appearing in American comic books published by Marvel Comics.
 Copycat first appears in X-Force #19 (February 1993), where the character was retconned to the first appearance of Domino in The New Mutants #98 (February 1991).
 She was created by Fabian Nicieza and Greg Capullo.
 The character has been depicted as a former member of X-Force.
-Copycat is a metamorph with the ability to duplicate another being down to the cellular level, including superpowers and mental imprints.
+Copycat is a shapeshifter with the ability to duplicate another being down to the cellular level, including superpowers and mental imprints.
 Copycat requires only knowledge to duplicate a person's appearance, but needs physical contact to duplicate anything else.
 She is also capable of turning into animals.

 The daughter of Dorothy and the late Burt Carlysle, of New Brunswick, New Jersey, she is kicked out of her home and becomes a sex worker in Boston, where she meets and falls in love with mercenary Wade Wilson.
 Zoe Culloden, a time-traveling agent of Landau, Luckman, and Lake, saves Carlysle when she travels into the past to prevent Wilson's eventual self-destruction.
 That night, Wilson breaks up with Carlysle after learning that he has a terminal illness.
 Carlysle becomes a mercenary and works for Mr. Tolliver, an arms dealer.